kravvat/kravvat/README.md

 🔍 QA Engineer | ISTQB CTFL | Python Automation in Progress

+💡 Passionate about code that works, tests that catch, and data that makes sense

-🎓 ISTQB-certified QA Engineer with 2+ years of hands-on experience in manual testing and SQL databases in Agile/Scrum environments.
+- ISTQB-certified QA Engineer with 2+ years of hands-on experience in manual testing and SQL databases in Agile/Scrum environments

-💡 Passionate about code that works, tests that catch, and data that makes sense.
+- Previously 4+ years in GameDev, bringing strong collaboration in international teams, rigorous version control and disciplined delivery
+- Currently building Python skills to introduce automation on real projects

 ---